andrewtoups/is.js/README.md

 # Is.js
 An experimental, event-based Javascript framework.
 Designed to be unobtrusive and require no dependencies.

+> [!WARNING]
+>
+> This project is an alpha prototype and subject to sweeping, syntax-breaking changes.
+Feel free to play around, but it's not production-ready!

 ## Usage
 **Is.js** uses [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) along with [data-* attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) to declare markup and data bindings for reuseable components.
 After components are parsed, all data-attributes and container elements are removed from the resulting markup, resulting in clean, unpolluted HTML.